DevPelz/integrating-celo-with-a-mobile-application-using-the-celo-wallet-sdk/README.md

 This code creates a new instance of the ContractKit class and retrieves data from the specified smart contract using the contract's ABI and address.

-Congratulations you have successfully integrated celo to your mobile app using the `Celo SDK`.
-You can now interact with you app perfecttly.
+Congratulations!!
+You have successfully integrated celo to your mobile app using the `Celo SDK`.
+Now, you can interact with your app perfectly.

 # Conclusion